 However, it’s important to recognize that water pressure that’s too high can be just as frustrating to deal with — if not even more so.
 In fact, high water pressure is known to cause pipe stress.

 Pipe stress refers to when pipes are bearing too heavy of a load at a pressure that is too high.
-When the water pressure in your home’s plumbing reaches this point, it can cause the pipes, gaskets and seals of your plumbing system to become stressed — and could potentially lead to your water pipes leaking or bursting.
+When the water pressure in your home’s plumbing reaches this point, it can cause the pipes, gaskets, and seals of your plumbing system to become stressed — and could potentially lead to your water pipes leaking or bursting.

 Schedule Regular Inspections

-The best thing that you can do to help maintain the quality and condition of your aging pipes is to schedule regular pipe inspections.
+The best thing that you can do to help maintain the quality and condition of your aging pipes is to schedule regular pipe maintenance.
 Weak pipes are not capable of withstanding the stress of transporting water throughout your home, and these pipes could leak or burst at any time.
 An inspection will allow your plumber to identify any pipes that need repair, helping you avoid serious leaks from forming within your home.